Per-Torben/Slidedecks/README.md

-# Slidedecks from misc. sessions
+# Public slidedecks from misc. sessions